-The Directory of Services for Seniors© lists every Middle TN-based provider of assisted living, home care, nursing home care, and senior or geriatric care management researched by COA.
+The Directory of Services© lists every Middle TN-based provider of assisted living, home care, nursing home care and geriatric care management researched by COA.

-Independent living senior communities are typically reserved for seniors 55+.
-Apartments, owned- homes, assisted living facilities and nursing homes are other common types of senior living.
+Independent living communities are typically reserved for adults 55+.
+Apartments, owned- homes, assisted living facilities and nursing homes are other common types of living accommodations for older adults .
 Rented apartments provide flexibility in terms of a long term commitment and social activities are often included.
 Owned homes are available in 55+ communities.
-The senior will own their home/townhome.
+The older adult will own their home/townhome.
 Maintenance will continue to be the responsibility of the homeowner.

 Long Term Care (LTC)